2016 RAM 1500 Brake Rotors

 How much do 2016 Ram 1500 rotors cost?

-• Includes inspection of thickness and hardware
+• Includes thickness measurement, hardware inspection, and road test

 How long do 2016 Ram 1500 rotors last?